Walter Ofonagoro: Contributions to politics and national service

 On March 20, 1995, Dr. Ofonagoro was appointed Federal Minister of Information and Culture as the Constitutional Conference began to wind down.
 He thus became a member of the Federal Executive Council and during his administration, helped to restructure the Federal Ministry of Information.
 While with the Ministry, he embarked on a mission to promote a positive image of the country which had been damaged overseas.

 During his time with the Ministry of Information, Ofonagoro led a delegation to Germany and WIPO Geneva (1995).
 Nigeria won the WIPO Gold Medal for Advancements in Copyright Law and Administration for that year.
 Among his responsibilities on that mission was to negotiate and sign cultural and bilateral agreements on behalf of Nigeria with friendly foreign countries.
 He has also led delegations to places such as North Korea, Iran, Ethiopia and Iraq, where he met Saddam Hussein in 1996.

-During his tenure as Honorable Minister of Information and Culture, Ofonagoro signed, on behalf of Nigeria, cultural agreements with about 20 countries and organizations.
-In robust facilitation of meaningful relations with the countries concerned.
+During his tenure as Minister of Information and Culture, Ofonagoro signed cultural agreements with about 20 countries and organizations.

 He had ensured full development of the NTA Television College in Jos (1983) and commissioned its engineering and journalism facilities in that year.
 National Film Institute, National Film Archives, and the National Film Processing Laboratories were also established in Jos (1995) during his administration.
 These measures were necessary to establish Nollywood as an industry on a firm footing by providing the necessary facilities for training of the operators right here in Nigeria.
 Also, 1996 saw the granting of licenses, on a large scale, to private sector operators to own and operate radio and TV stations in Nigeria.
 This created a market for independent film producers to operate profitably and thus, facilitated the development of Nollywood.

 He has also held many other positions which are listed below as follows: